What Do You Need for Baby Chicks

 To keep the food and water neat, you can purchase risers to lift them up off the ground.

 Remember, never let the chicks run out of feed or water.
 Their growth and overall health depend on constant access to both.
+Each morning, add fresh feed and change out the water, giving them fresh.

 4. Roost

-Chicks have adult instincts, and that means having a roost in the brooder will help them to learn how to act as a grown hen.
+Chicks have adult instincts, and that means having a roost in the brooder will help them learn how to act as a grown hen.
 A roost simulates a tree branch and gives chicks something to jump onto, run around, or hop off.

 The ideal height for the roost should be about 6 inches (15 cm) off the ground.
 You can purchase a small roost online and put it inside the brooder.
 This is nice to have but not required for baby chicks.